HRH Crown Princess Margareta

 The date 18 January 1990 will forever remain in the Princess’s memory, as well as the emotion she felt that day, stepping onto Romania soil for the first time, onto that up until then ''forbidden planet'' which was, in fact, her homeland.
 Nor will she ever forget the sadness she felt when she visited, together with her sister Sophie, orphanages and old people’s home, in which children and the aged lived in squalid conditions.

-He response to these grim realities was the Princess Margarita of Romania Foundation, a charitable organisation which she founded in 1990 together with her father, H.M.
+He response to these grim realities was the Princess Margareta of Romania Foundation, a charitable organisation which she founded in 1990 together with her father, H.M.
 King Michael.
 Through the Foundation, the Princess set out with courage and idealism to contribute to a change for the better in the lives of the most vulnerable Romanians – old people, abandoned children, families in difficulty – and to provide extra opportunities for talented young people.
-Today, the Foundation has offices in Bucharest, London, Geneva, Brussels, Paris and New York, and can boast nineteen years of experience, good deeds and successful projects, thousands of people who have been helped, and immense capital of credibility.
+Today, the Foundation can boast twenty four years of experience, good deeds and successful projects, thousands of people who have been helped, and immense capital of credibility.

-Throughout the 1990s, Princess Margarita’s main concern was fund-raising for her Foundation abroad and involvement in a series of public events and engagements in which she often represented her father.
-In 1997 and 2002, Princess Margarita was at the King’s side during his tours of numerous European countries, as well as the United States of America and Canada, to support Romania’s integration into N.A.T.O.
+Throughout the 1990s, Princess Margareta’s main concern was fund-raising for her Foundation abroad and involvement in a series of public events and engagements in which she often represented her father.
+In 1997 and 2002, Princess Margareta was at the King’s side during his tours of numerous European countries, as well as the United States of America and Canada, to support Romania’s integration into N.A.T.O.

 In 2008, the Princess experienced, alongside her parents and Prince Radu, two emotional moments: the return of His Majesty King Michael to Castle Peles, after an absence of sixty years, and the Diamond Wedding of King Michael and Queen Anne.